Frequently Asked Questions

 How much does it cost to print?

 The cost of printing is $0.25 per page.
-Black and color printing is available at this time.
-With a Crawford County Library Card, the first 25 pages of school work, resumes, and tax forms (excluding tax instruction manuals) are free.
-Wireless printing is coming soon.
+With a Crawford County Library Card, the first 25 pages of schoolwork, resumes, and tax forms (excluding tax instruction manuals) are free.
+We also offer wireless printing through our website, www.crawfordcountylib.org.

 Have another question?